BYMASTER BANKRUPTCY LAW OFFICES WELCOMES YOU!

 Remember there are 3 steps for getting your case filed:

 - Take the 1-hour class

 - Provide all your forms and documents by uploading them through our Document Portal – see the 6-Page-Client Folder

 - Pay the required amount of fees to file the case

 Take the first online class as soon as possible.
 It only takes one hour.
 You must complete the entire class and fill out the end part in order to receive the certificate.
 The certificate is required to file your case.
 Take it here through Summit Financial.

 2. Upload Your Documents and Forms:

-When uploading documents to MyCase, it is vital to provide them in the required PDF document format.
-Make sure that all your documents meet this required PDF standard, otherwise they will be rejected by the court:
+When uploading documents to our Document Portal, it is vital to provide them in the required PDF document format.
+Make sure that all your documents meet this required PDF standard, otherwise, they will be rejected by the court.